Asset Protection for Business Owners in Florida

 Attorneys Jon Alper and Gideon Alper

-Charging Order Protection for the Membership Interest
+How Does Charging Order Protection Work for Florida LLCs?

+Florida law limits a creditor’s remedy against a member’s interest in a multi-member LLC to a charging order.
 The charging order gives the creditor a lien on distributions the owner receives from the LLC, but the creditor cannot seize LLC assets, force a sale of the membership interest, or participate in management.
-This protection applies only to multi-member LLCs in Florida.
-A single-member LLC does not receive this protection.
-A creditor can levy on the sole member’s interest and effectively take over the entity.

-Business owners operating through a single-member LLC should consider adding a second member or restructuring to preserve charging order protection.
-Married business owners who hold their LLC membership interest as tenants by the entirety gain an additional layer: a personal creditor of one spouse cannot reach entireties property at all.
+Married business owners who hold their LLC membership interest as tenants by the entirety gain an additional layer of protection.
+A personal creditor of one spouse cannot reach entireties property at all, which means the membership interest is shielded from individual judgments as long as both spouses are not liable on the same debt.

-Homestead protects the business owner’s primary residence from forced sale with no cap on value.
+Florida’s homestead exemption protects the business owner’s primary residence from forced sale with no cap on value.
 The exemption does not protect commercial property, rental property, or any real estate other than the personal residence.

 Tenancy by the entirety protects jointly held marital assets from the individual creditors of either spouse.
 A married business owner whose spouse is not involved in the business can protect jointly held bank accounts, brokerage accounts, and real estate from judgments against the owner individually.

-Money inside a properly structured multi-member LLC is protected by charging order limitations.
+Money inside a properly structured multi-member Florida LLC is protected by charging order limitations.
 Once that money is distributed to the owner, it becomes a personal asset subject to the owner’s personal creditors.

 Business owners who receive regular distributions should structure the flow so that operating income moves into protected categories before accumulating in exposed accounts.